 And it's in our best national security interest.

-And by the way, if we continue to have Obamacare and you have Americans that can't either afford it and lose their doctor and lose their plan, and they've on average premiums for families has gone up forty one hundred dollars since Obama's been president.
+And by the way, if we continue to have Obamacare and you have Americans that can't either afford it and lose their doctor and lose their plan, and on average, premiums for families has gone up $4,100 since Obama's been president.

-If that continues, I'll blame all of you people for that too.
+If that continues, I'll blame all of you people for that too, Glenn Beck included.

-And if education is continues to be top down, I'll blame you guys for that.
+And if education continues to be top-down, I'll blame you guys for that.

 And I'm not stopping.

-And the economy, if she raises taxes, as she said earlier today, 1.3 trillion dollars and spending 1.4 trillion, and we continue to rob our future generations, you guys can take the blame for that.
+And the economy, if she raises taxes, as she said earlier today, $1.3 trillion and spending $1.4 trillion, and we continue to rob our future generations, you guys can take the blame for that.

 Now, if Trump gets elected, blame me for whatever he does or doesn't do.

-Well, with her, you know everything she does is gonna be wrong.
+Well, with her, you know, everything she does is going to be wrong.

 But you still are so ignorant and stubborn, you people.